programeh/Python-Postgres-Primary-Secondary/README.md

-## create a api that generates terrafrom code and applies ansible playbook to setup postgres in primary secondary mode
+## create api that generates terrafrom code and applies ansible playbook to setup postgres in primary secondary mode